thyagarajank/Real-Time-Object-Detection-using-Tensorflow2-with-Nvidia-CUDA-GPU/README.md

 # Real-Time-Object-Detection-using-Tensorflow2-with-Nvidia-CUDA-GPU
+## Introduction
 This guide provides a streamlined process for setting up TensorFlow 2 with GPU acceleration using NVIDIA CUDA and cuDNN on Windows 10 or 11.
 It covers the installation of the CUDA Toolkit and cuDNN library, environment variable configuration, and Anaconda environment setup to optimize TensorFlow 2 for real-time object detection tasks.

-## Introduction
-## Software prerequisites
+## Anaconda Installation
-1. Windows 10 or windows 11
+1. Operating System : Windows 10 or windows 11
 2. Anaconda https://repo.anaconda.com/archive/
-In the opened window, click the “Environment Variables…” button to open the “Environment Variables” window.
+   Install Anaconda and Microsoft Visual C++ Redistributable Go to window search, click the “Environment Variables…” button to open the “Environment Variables” window.
 Under “System variables”, search for and click on the Path system variable, then click “Edit…” Add the following paths, then click “OK” to save the changes:
    ```